Table of contents

 You are not a victim.

 Your moods can be conquered.
 Certainly, depression and anxiety are mood disorders.
 You do not have to be a victim.
 But whether or not you are is entirely up to you.
 However, as long as you consider yourself a victim, you are handing over power to your moods.
-Your depression and anxiety have voices and often they are the loudest in the room.
+Your depression and anxiety have voices, and often, they are the loudest in the room.

 Reason 3